-Below is a brief description of each land use category in the Carson Marketplace The Boulevards at South Bay Specific Plan and the location of each use by development district.
+Below is a brief description of each land use category in The Boulevards at South Bay Specific Plan and the location of each use by development district.
 An illustration of the land use categories is provided in Figure 3.4a.